Task #2833: Update topology datastructures

 Changed locally to use the unordered_map and wrote test to see that it will be serialize the same way.

-#8 Updated by Paul Bauer 3 months ago
+#8 Updated by Paul Bauer almost 2 years ago

 I was thinking more about this and realized that the table is never used for index based lookup before it is supposed to be finalized.